 This piece has been updated several times.
 The latest update was 23 September 2017.
-Throughout 2016/17 it was the most read article on this site.
+Since 2015 this has been the most read article on this site.

 By Tony Attwood